 Frequently Asked Questions

-The fresh red chilies will become soft and will be easy to break with fingers, once the pickle is ready.
-But if it still has a little crunch left, then pickle it for two or more days.
-Keep checking and once the chilies are nice and soft, it is ready to eat.
+The fresh red chilies will become soft and easy to break with fingers once the pickle is ready.
+But pickle it for two or more days if it still has a little crunch left.
+Keep checking, and once the chilies are nice and soft, it is ready to eat.

 To make it without the sun, follow the same process until filing the chilies in the jar and pouring the oil above them.
 Now cover the jar with a cloth and keep it in a warm corner of your kitchen.
-It will take at least 20-30 days for the pickle to get ready without the sun.
+The pickle will take at least 20-30 days to get ready without the sun.
 Make sure that the chilies are nicely covered with oil to prevent them from spoiling.

 Serving Suggestions